Review – Sam & Max: Night of the Raving Dead

 Review – Sam and Max Episode 2 – Situation: Comedy

 Is episodic gaming on the ropes already?
 That seems to be what some people are saying.
 It’s kind of hard to believe this when the idea still hasn’t gotten off the ground, but these claims have some merit.
 Sin Episodes is in limbo, and everyone has come to agree that Valve is really making Half Life 2 expansion packs, regardless of what they want to call them.
 That leaves Telltale Games as the only major developer that has followed through with their promise of timely episodic content.
 First they did it with Bone, and now Sam and Max looks to be moving along right on schedule.
 The second episode, Situation: Comedy, was released just before Christmas, and I’ve finally gotten around to finishing it.
-At first glance there doesn’t seem to be enough to say about Ep. → Read the rest
+At first glance there doesn’t seem to be enough to say about Ep.
+2 to warrant a full review, but in fact I think that it can show us what to really expect from episodic design.

 Weekly News We Care About Wrap Up – 9.22.06